 - Peter Boxall, ed. - 1001 Books You Must Read Before You Die, 2nd ed. , does not include any theatrical or non-fiction works.
 It professes only to cover novels; the question of whether certain works it includes are defined as novels is beyond my pay scale.
 Moreover, the second edition only includes one work from ancient times, The Golden Ass; the first edition included five.
 The next oldest in both editions is the Arabian Nights.

 - Andy Miller - The Year of Reading Dangerously: How Fifty Great Books (and Two Not-So-Great Ones) Saved My Life nearly warrants inclusion, but The List of Betterment, consisting of the 50 works that are the main subject of the book, does not include any theatre.

 - Barbara Krasner - The 12 Most Influential Books of All Time , part of a series of books for a juvenile audience entitled the 12 Story Library (other titles being The 12 Most Influential Inventors...
 Speeches...
 Musicians...
-Photographs and so on) the list of 12 does not extend back in time beyond Shakespeare, as seen in the chapter titles listed below:
+Photographs and so on) the list of 12 does not extend before Shakespeare, as seen in the chapter titles listed below:

 Bantam Classics (now part of Modern Library)

 Classics Club (no longer extant, but here's an archived version of a page about it at the website Bookman's Answer, also no longer extant, sadly enough, as it was an excellent resource, worth perusing at the Internet Archive to the extent that it has been preserved there)

 Farrar, Strauss and Giroux Classics does not have its own page; nor does Harper Perennial Modern Classics